Everything you Need to Know About the Fiji Time Zone

 Fiji experiences long days all year round with only about a couple hours of difference in daylight hours between summer and winter.

-The average length of daylight in Fiji is 12 hours, with the shortest day usually being around June 21, with around 11 hours, and the longest day being around December 22 with 13h13min.
+The average length of daylight in Fiji is 12 hours, with the shortest day usually being around June 21, with around 11 hours, and the longest day is around December 22 with 13h13min.

 Sunrise and Sunset in Fiji